Viewers: in countries Watching now:

 On Windows, it's also going to be in your User directory that's the HOME directory .gitconfig.
 If you're not familiar with where your HOME directory is chances are it's going to be inside your Documents and Settings folder, and you should find your username there, and inside that username folder, that's where you will see gitconfig.
 And then the third place that we can store configurations is on a project-by-project basis.
 So in a single project we can have configurations that apply only to that project.
 Now most configurations, you are probably don't want to use from project-to-project, and you want to put them in the User configuration.

 But if there is something specific to a single project you can put it inside of the project, look for a folder inside there called .git, and then inside there we have file called config.
 Now the names of these configuration files vary depending on the location, and some of that is just because of some of the different conventions that Unix uses, and that's what this follows.
-But if you know generally where to look for these files, the fact that their all named slightly different, shouldn't throw you off, they should stick out, you should be able to find them.
+But if you know generally where to look for these files, the fact that they're all named slightly different, shouldn't throw you off, they should stick out, you should be able to find them.
 Now we can go in and directly edit these files and put in our configuration information, but that requires us to know something about the format of those files, we don't have to do that.

 Git gives us some commands that we can use to make editing these configurations easy.
 For all three of them, it's going to be git config, followed by a modifier that tells at what level we want to do the configuration, and then followed by the configuration itself that we want to do.
 So if we want to do a system-wide configuration, then it's --system at the end, if it's User level then that's --global, don't let that throw you, global doesn't mean system, it means global to the user, and then if we don't have any modifier then it's just on a single project basis.